 One is called Five Points: Towards a Deeper Experience of God’s Grace to help believers know what has happened to them so that they can enjoy God more and love him and feel a sweet thankfulness that comes when you know what he really did for you and can help you, then, spill over in gospel-telling for others.
 So it is a book about reformed soteriology at its most basic level.
 And my desire is that people would see that these things are for our joy and for our steadiness, and they are not mainly about arguing or debating.
 They are right at the heart of what gives us peace and sweet communion with the Lord because of the majesty of his salvation in our lives.
 So that is number one.

-Number two is called A Godward Heart: Treasuring the God Who Loves You, 50 Meditations for your Joy.
-It is a collection of 50 short readings.
-And the vision behind this is that we have published A God-ward Life I and A Godward Life II and, let’s see, Pierced by the Word and Life is a Vapor.
-All of those are collections of short readings that I have written over the years and our aim is to try to get that num-ber up to 365 so that we can then publish a series of volumes in which we have a reading for every day of the year.
+Number two is called A Godward Heart: Treasuring the God Who Loves You — 50 Meditations for your Journey.
+It is a collection of fifty short readings.
+And the vision behind this is that we have published A Godward Life and, let’s see, Pierced by the Word and Life as a Vapor.
+All of those are collections of short readings that I have written over the years, and our aim is to try to get that number up to 365 so that we can then publish a series of volumes in which we have a reading for every day of the year.
 So this is a step in that direction.